code-charity/History-Manager/readme.md

 ---

-Also coinsider joining us please.
+Also consider joining us please.
 We fulfill wishes since ~10 years https://github.com/code-charity  .
-Unfortunately we lost our main developer in 2022 :(
+Unfortunately we lost our main developer in 2022. :(

- - Maybe compare with this DEMO from feburary:  https://github.com/code-charity/History-Manager/releases/tag/v1.0-alpha.5 (it looks polished & has search in tables enabled by default.
+ - Maybe compare History Manager with this DEMO from feburary:  https://github.com/code-charity/History-Manager/releases/tag/v1.0-alpha.5 (it looks polished & has search in tables enabled by default.
 Yet missing data and features)

- -  I think we shouldnt reinvent the wheel either way, but use the most powerful JS lib for search with "(no)SQL" queries and more!
+ -  I think we  should use the most powerful JS lib for search with "(no)SQL" queries and more!   ( but not reinvent the wheel either way)

  -  While july26 (above)  is the most functional we got,   the current master.zip already has great GUI updates/enhancements.
      Please help us pick up/carry on our GUI lib too: https://github.com/code-for-charity/SATUS  I dont know why the "latest commits in this repo are the older ones"